A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: Problem Setting and Oracles

-for some non-negative parameters $(\varepsilon_f,\nu,b)$. \end{assumption} We remark that \cref{eq:zero_order1} simply states that the first moment of $e(x,\Xi)$ is bounded (by $\varepsilon_f$). \cref{eq:zero_order2} represents a strictly weaker assumption than $e(x,\Xi)$ being subexponential, since \cref{eq:zero_order2} requires only the right tail of $e(x,\Xi)$ decay at least exponentially.
+In the requirements for the zeroth-order oracle, \eqref{eq:zero_order1} simply states that the first moment of $e(x,\Xi)$ is bounded by $\varepsilon_f$, and \eqref{eq:zero_order2} states that the noise in the function value estimates should be light-tailed.
+Note that \eqref{eq:zero_order2} is a weaker assumption than $e(x,\Xi)$ being subexponential, since \eqref{eq:zero_order2} requires only the right tail of $e(x,\Xi)$ decay at least exponentially.
+In particular, \eqref{eq:zero_order1} and \eqref{eq:zero_order2} taken together imply that we never require arbitrarily accurate zeroth-order oracles; as a result, one should not expect that a convergence result of any method employing such an oracle should offer convergence to a stationary point.

+We remark that in the definition above, $\Xi$ captures all sources of randomness in the oracle, and it may depend on $x$ and other parameters.
+To continue with our two examples, in empirical risk minimization, $\Xi$ represents the random minibatch of samples used to estimate the function value.
+In a VQA setting, $\Xi$ is derived from measurements of $\phi(x)$ described by probabilities assigned to quantum states.